 There is an important and increasing risk of other diseases being introduced or spread by swill feeding.
-African swine fever (ASF) was recently reported for the first time in multiple sites in China.
-China has the largest herd of pigs in the world, and there is a big risk of the disease moving to neighbouring countries in southeast Asia, and further afield.
+African swine fever (ASF) was reported for the first time in multiple sites in China in 2018, and has subsequently spread to most countries of southeast Asia.
+Most recently, African swine fever has been found in East Timor and Papua New Guinea, close to Australia’s northern shore.

 ASF and classical swine fever (CSF, also known as hog cholera) are highly contagious viral diseases of pigs.
 The two diseases appear clinically similar in the field, requiring a laboratory test for diagnosis, but are caused by completely unrelated viruses.

 The diseases spread through infected pigs, or contact with contaminated pens, trucks or clothing.
 Pigs can remain carriers of both diseases for long periods.

 ASF and CSF viruses can survive for long periods in processed, refrigerated or frozen meats.
 Most of the international spread of ASF has been associated with the swill feeding of garbage from international airports or seaports.
 The feeding of illegally imported meat to pigs is the most likely way that one of these diseases could enter Australia.

 You can reduce the risk of your pigs catching FMD or swine fever by: